Athletic Trainer

 1. Must hold an active, unencumbered license issued by another state, the District of Columbia, or a territory of the United States in a profession with a similar scope of practice, determined by the board or the department, as applicable.

-2. Must have obtained a passing score on a national licensure examination or hold a national certification recognized by the Board;
+2. Must have obtained a passing score on a national licensure examination or hold a national certification recognized by the board;

-3. Must have actively practiced the profession for at least three years during the four-year period immediately preceding the date of submission of this application.
+1. Must have actively practiced the profession for at least two years during the four-year period immediately preceding the date of submission of this application.

-4. Must not have ever been reported to the National Practitioner Data Bank, unless the applicant successfully appealed to have the report removed.
+2. Must not have ever been reported to the National Practitioner Data Bank, unless the applicant successfully appealed to have the report removed or if the reported adverse action was a result of conduct that would not constitute a violation of any Florida law or rule.

-5. Must not be the subject of a disciplinary proceeding in a jurisdiction in which he or she holds a license or by the United States Department of Defense for reason related to the practice of the profession for which the applicant is applying.
+3. Must not be the subject of a disciplinary proceeding in a jurisdiction in which he or she holds a license or by the United States Department of Defense for reason related to the practice of the profession for which the applicant is applying.

-6. Must not have had disciplinary action taken in the five years immediately preceding the date of submission of the application.
+4. Must not have had disciplinary action taken in the five years immediately preceding the date of submission of the application.

-Pursuant to section 456.0145(2)(c), Florida Statutes, a person is ineligible for endorsement if they:
+Refer to section 456.0145(2)(c), Florida Statutes, for licensure ineligibility criteria.

-Applicants must complete the following steps:
+Applicants must complete the following steps

 1. Have a license verification submitted to Florida from any state board(s), U.S. territory, or foreign country in which you held a license.
 If the state has an online verification including disciplinary actions, we will accept the online verification.
 License verification may be submitted by mail or by secure electronic delivery to MQA.AthleticTraining@flhealth.gov